In this tutorial, we will learn:

 How to use Dart with Flutter, How to install packages and dependencies in Flutter apps.

-If you have learned somthing from this article share it on social media and if you want to add anything you can write in comments.
+If you have learned something from this article share it on social media and if you want to add anything you can write in comments.

 Thank you 🙂